-This institution complies with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local requirements regarding students with disabilities.
-In compliance with federal and state regulations, reasonable accommodations are provided to qualified students with disabilities.
+This institution complies with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and state and local requirements regarding students with disabilities.
+Accommodations will be provided to qualified students with disabilities in compliance with federal and state regulations.

-A request for accommodation is deemed reasonable if the request:
+A request for accommodation will be considered if it::

 - is based on documentation that meets APUS published guidelines.